robalb/my-website/astro-website/src/pages/uses.md

 ## This blog

-There is a reason this website has a great design: I'ts a fork of
+The design of this website is a fork of
-<a href="https://github.com/taniarascia/taniarascia.com">tania rascia</a>'s blog,
+<a href="https://github.com/taniarascia/taniarascia.com">Tania Rascia</a>'s
-and uses her newmoon dark theme for the code snippets.
+blog and uses her newmoon dark theme for the code snippets.
+Check out the
+<a href="/posts/i-made-a-website/">blog post</a>
-I've written a <a href="/posts/i-made-a-website/">blog post</a> about the technical details of this blog.
-Go check it out!
+ I've written about its technical details